cognitonow/studio/src/application-guide.md

 -   **File:** `src/app/notifications/page.tsx`
 -   **Purpose:** Displays a centralized list of all system-generated notifications.
 -   **Key Components:**
-    -   A single `Card` that contains a list of all notifications, each with a distinct icon, title, description, and timestamp.
+    -   A single `Card` that contains a list of all notifications, each with a distinct icon (`Bell`, `CheckCircle`, etc.), title, description, and timestamp.
+Unread notifications have a distinct visual style.
 -   **Role-Based Views:**
     -   **Guest:** Cannot access.
 Redirected to `/auth`.
     -   **Client:** Sees notifications relevant to their bookings and messages (e.g., "Booking Approved," "New Message from Provider").